Get your questions answered in our helpful (and comprehensive) list of Frequently Asked Questions below:

 Graduation Clearance is a process that must be completed by every student that is in their Junior or Senior year.
 We prefer students to complete their Graduation Clearance between two and three academic semesters prior to your expected graduation.
 If you fail to complete your Graduation Clearance, you will not be allowed to graduate and will not receive your degree.
 Fortunately, it’s easy to complete!
 Set up an appointment with your Academic Advisor.

-Please Note: Senior clearance MUST be done in person.
-Your advisor will not complete it over the phone or over email.
+Please Note: Senior clearance MUST be done in a full appointment.
+Your advisor will not complete it during walk in hours.
 Please plan ahead!

 Why is it important?

 First and foremost, it lets our office know when you anticipate graduating.
 Then you’re on our radar, and we’ll keep track of your progress towards your degree completion.
 We’ll notify all the appropriate offices when you’ve completed all requirements and are cleared to graduate and receive your diploma.
 In your meeting, your advisor will map out each and every detail you need to successfully complete so you can successfully graduate.
 We’ll let you know if there’s anything else that you need to do and expect so you don’t experience any unpleasant surprises as graduation approaches.

 If you’re not sure that you have completed your senior clearance, please email your advisor and we can double check for you.

 If you’re on Co-op this semester and cannot make an appointment during normal business hours, you can defer your appointment until you’re on campus next.
 Just be sure to discuss registration for your upcoming semester with your advisors to make sure that you’re taking appropriate courses.
 To see a list of all faculty and academic advisors, click here.